flash62au/WiTcontroller/README.md

 * 9 = DIRECTION_FORWARD`

 ### Allowed assignments for the 0-9 keys:

+Note: you need to edit config.h to alter these assignments
 - FUNCTION_NULL   - don't do anything
 - FUNCTION_0 - FUNCTION_28
 - SPEED_STOP